Delaware River Watershed Fellowship 2019

 - Must be people oriented, have a team-focused attitude, and the ability to professionally represent DNS and the network to the public.

-- A positive attitude and good sense of humor, as well as comfort working independently as a leader and part of a team, when needed.
+- A positive attitude, as well as comfort working independently as a leader and part of a team, when needed.

 - Ability to work in a dynamic fast-paced environment and juggle multiple, changing priorities; strong time and project management skills needed.
 Must be self-motivated and willing to work in a flexible, non-structured environment.